euphonie/study-notes/Other/ICU Certification/Median (Level 3).md

 	- Spotter for each top in single base multiple top persons
 	- Extended single leg top may not connect
 - General
+	- **Not allowed** moving over or under another stunt, pyramid or ind
+	- **Not allowed** top cannot pass over or under torso/head of another top
+- Levels
+- Twisting
 	-  In transitions, one person must remain in contact with top
 		- 1 twisting rotation for top persons
-		- Full twist must start and end in prep level
+		- Full twist must start and end in prep level or below
-		-
-	- **Not allowed** moving over or under another stunt, pyramid or ind
-	- **Not allowed** top cannot pass over or under torso/head of another top
+		- To and from extended position may not exceed 1/2 rotation
+		- 1 base must remain in contact

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAwNjMzNTc3NSwxMTA4NzkxMDExLC02NT
+eyJoaXN0b3J5IjpbLTYwNTk2NzAxMiwxMTA4NzkxMDExLC02NT
 E4ODYwODksMjAzMzE5ODMwMiwtMjAxNzYwNzMxMSw5ODk5OTc3
 MTcsLTEyNTA0ODkxMzAsLTE1MjQ2ODk3NzksNDU5Njc2MjIzXX
 0=